new genuary: introducing ian kenneth bird | look | i-D

 Initially through friends and studying, but I didn't really know how or what I wanted to shoot until after I graduated.

-I'm predominantly self-taught.
-My university education was more about why we took pictures, not how.
+Predominantly self-taught, my university education was more about why we took pictures and not how.

 How would you describe your overall aesthetic?